Our Lady of Peace and Good Voyage: Claims of miracles

-A royal decree by Queen Isabella II on 19 May 1864 ordered that the parishes of Saint Nicholas of Tolentino be turned over to the Jesuits in exchange for the parishes of Antipolo, Taytay and Morong, which were given to the Augustinian Recollects.
+A royal decree by Isabella II of Spain on 19 May 1864 ordered that the parish of Saint Nicholas of Tolentine be turned over to the Jesuits in exchange for the parishes of Antipolo, Taytay and Morong, which were given to the Augustinian Recollects.
 The latter order thus came into possession of the image.

-Second world war
+Second World War

 A replica in the image's veneration chapel behind the main altar.
 The glass cases contain the original image's regalia, perfumes, and scale models of the galleons it travelled on.

-In 1944, the Japanese Imperial Army invaded the town and turned it into a garrison, with the shrine being used as an arsenal.
-To save the image, the church's head sacristan, Procopio Ángeles, wrapped it in a thick woollen blanket and placed it in an empty petrol drum, which he then buried in a nearby kitchen.
+In 1944, the Japanese Imperial Army invaded the town and turned it into a garrison, using the shrine as an arsenal.
+To save the image, the chief sacristan, Procopio Ángeles, wrapped it in a thick woollen blanket and placed it in an empty petrol drum, which he then buried in a nearby kitchen.

-Fighting between imperial Japanese troops and the combined American and Filipino forces drove Ángeles and other devotees on 19 February 1945 to exhume the image and move it to Sitio Colaique on the border with Angono.
+Fighting between Imperial Japanese troops and combined American and Filipino forces drove Ángeles and other devotees on 19 February 1945 to exhume the image and move it to Sitio Colaique on the border with Angono.
 From there, it was spirited away to the lowland Barangay Santolan in Pasig, and then to the town center of Pasig itself.
-The statue was then kept by Rosario Alejandro (née Ocampo), daughter of Pablo Ocampo, at the Ocampo-Santiago family residence on Hidalgo Street, Quiapo, Manila, before it was enshrined inside Quiapo Church for the remainder of the Second World War.

-On 15 October 1945, the statue was translated back to its church in Antipolo, where it remains today.
+The statue was then kept by Rosario Alejandro, daughter of Pablo Ocampo, at the Ocampo-Santiago family residence on Hidalgo Street, Quiapo, Manila, before it was enshrined inside Quiapo Church for the remainder of the Second World War.
+On 15 October 1945, the statue was translated back to its church in Antipolo.

 Pontifical approbations

-The original image of Our Lady of Antipolo at the 41st Intramuros Grand Marian Procession.
-This was the first time she graced the streets of Intramuros.
+The original image of Our Lady of Antipolo at the 41st Intramuros Grand Marian procession.
+This was the first time the image was paraded in Intramuros.